Emad-COMBINE-lab/MARSY/README.md

 | Sample_2 | 2.80 | 0.09 |  -4.54 |
 | Sample_3 | 6.18| 29.12 | -30.99 |
 | Sample_4 | 6.18 | -30.99 |  29.12 |

+# Running MARSY

+The MARSY [file](MARSY.py) provided contains a basic implementation of MARSY.
+The code first reads the provided data files and then, uses a data preparation function that converts the input data sets into the appropriate format.
+It is also composed of the implementation of the deep multitask neural network.
+The parameters of this model are set in the code following our design choices.
+Finally, an implementation of the training and a prediction example are also added.

+To run the code, the script along with all the data files in this repository need to be in the same folder.
+The parameters of the model can be changed directly in the script.